Snivilization/nodejs-esm-starter/README.md

 + npm [version](https://docs.npmjs.com/cli/v8/commands/npm-version) command.
 But there is a caveat here.
 Conventional recommends not using npm version, but to use standard version instead (which is part of conventional-changelog).
 + automatic version number bumping [Conventional Recommended Bump](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-recommended-bump#readme)
 + using [conventional-changelog-cli](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-cli#readme) to generate a changelog from git metadata
-+ Make a new GitHub release from git metadata with [conventional changelog](https://github.com/conventional-changelog/conventional-changelog)
++ Making a new GitHub release from git metadata with [conventional changelog](https://github.com/conventional-changelog/conventional-changelog)

 To run the full release, just run `npm run release`.
 Two methods have been defined for completing an automated release, see the following:

-:pushpin: __Gulp:__ this recipe recipe generates and publishes releases (including version number bumping, change log generation and tagging) to gihub.
+:pushpin: __Gulp:__ this recipe generates and publishes releases (including version number bumping, change log generation and tagging) to gihub.
 In it's current form, it does not publish to the npm registry, so the user will have to add this to the release chain.
 The gulp release has been defined as a script named "_gulp:rel"

 :pushpin: __[standard version:](https://github.com/conventional-changelog/standard-version)__ this is an alternative to what has been defined in the release gulp task and has been defined in package.json denoted by a script entry named "_standard:rel".

 By default, `release` has been set to use "standard", but this can be switched to use the "gulp" version instead.

-It should also be noted that there is a third way (not implemented mentioned here for reference), which is to use [semantic release](https://semantic-release.gitbook.io/semantic-release/).
+It should also be noted that there is a third way (not implemented, but mentioned here for reference), which is to use [semantic release](https://semantic-release.gitbook.io/semantic-release/).

 ## :construction: Required dev depenencies of note